-SWRK 302 - Social Work Research Methods I (4)
+SWRK 302W - Social Work Research Methods I (4)

 Students learn about research process and methods in social work practice-related research.
 Students develop a research proposal including a problem statement, literature review and methods to be used.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of any mathematics or natural science general education distribution, and SWRK 200.